erector/erector/README.txt

 Here the abstract layout widget is used in a concrete fashion by the template-based layout.
 Normally, the `content` method would be implemented by subclassing widgets, but the layout template sets it directly and then calls to_s on the layout widget.
 This allows the same layout to be shared in a backward compatible way.

+== DEVELOPER NOTES

+* Check out project from rubyforge:

+svn co svn+ssh://developername@rubyforge.org/var/svn/erector/trunk erector

+* Install gems:

+sudo gem install rake rails rspec rubyforge hpricot

+* Run specs:

+rake

+* Check out the available rake tasks:

+rake -T

+=== VERSIONING POLICY

+* Versions are of the form major.minor.tiny
+* Tiny revisions fix bugs or documentation
+* Minor revisions add API calls, or change behavior
+* Minor revisions may also remove API calls, but these must be clearly announced in History.txt, with instructions on how to migrate
+* Major revisions are about marketing more than technical needs.
+We will stay in major version 0 until we're happy taking the "alpha" label off it.
+And if we ever do a major overhaul of the API, especially one that breaks backwards compatibility, we will probably want to increment the major version.
+* We will not be shy about incrementing version numbers -- if we end up going to version 0.943.67 then so be it.
+* Developers should attempt to add lines in History.txt to reflect their checkins.
+These should reflect feature-level changes, not just one line per checkin.
+The top section of History.txt is used as the Release Notes by the "rake publish" task and will appear on the RubyForge file page.
+* Someone making a release must fill in the version number in History.txt as well as in Rakefile.
+Note that "rake publish" requires a "VERSION=1.2.3" parameter to confirm you're releasing the version you intend.
+* As soon as a release is made and published, the publisher should go into History.txt and make a new section.
+Since we won't yet know what the next version will be called, the new section will be noted by a single "==" at the top of the file.